 There’s an alternative to Android emulators that gives you newer versions of Android, but the setup’s a bit more involved.
 It’s called “dual booting,” and it effectively transforms your Windows computer into an Android device.
 You’ll gain the option to boot into Android when you switch on your computer, and Android will work just like it does on your smartphone or tablet.

-It’s not as simple as installing native Android, though.
-Because computer hardware like Intel processors, graphics cards, and physical hard drives have to be added by a third-party developer to Android, you’ll need to find a custom distribution that supports your machine.
+However, getting started is not as simple as installing native Android.
+Because computer hardware — processors, graphics cards, and hard drives — must be added to Android by a third-party developer, you’ll need to find a custom distribution that supports your machine.

-Step 2: Create a new partition for Phoenix OS to install onto.
+Step 2: Create a new partition for Phoenix OS.
 For more information on how to do that, see our Windows guide.

 Step 3: Run the Phoenix OS installer and install it on the new partition.
-Alternatively, create a bootable USB drive with it, and install on boot.
+Alternatively, create a bootable USB drive with Phoenix OS and install it on boot.

 Step 4: Choose a volume letter and the size of the volume you want to create.

 Though customizations to the Android OS are minimal, the Android-x86 team did add some meaningful tweaks to give your Android install a desktop-like interface.
-This version comes with features like a new Taskbar launcher and apps can also launch in resizable windows rather than just full-screen.
+This version comes with features like a new Taskbar launcher and the ability to launch apps in resizable windows rather than just full-screen.

-Step 1: First, make sure your computer’s hard drive has at least 2GB of free space.
-Download the latest Android-x86 ISO.
+Step 1: First, make sure your computer’s hard drive has at least 2GB of free space and download the latest Android-x86 ISO.
 If your device isn’t listed, download the generic file.

-Step 2: Download UNetbootin.
-Open UNetbootin and select the Android-x86 ISO file you downloaded earlier.
-Select USB drive from the list of options, and click OK.
+Step 3: Select USB drive from the list of options and click OK.
 Wait for UNetbootin to copy and install Android-x86 to your flash drive.

-Step 3: Reboot your computer and select Boot to the Boot Device Selection screen.
-Then select your flash drive.
-From the UNetbootin menu, select Install Android-x86 to hard disk.
+Step 6: From the UNetbootin menu, select Install Android-x86 to hard disk.

-Step 4: Select the partition — or location — to which you want to install Android-x86.
-The program will ask if you want to format the disk; if you’re unsure, don’t.
+Step 7: Select the partition — or location — to which you want to install Android-x86.
+The program will ask if you plan to format the disk; if you’re unsure, don’t.

-Step 5: You’ll be asked if you want to install GRUB.
-Select Yes, and Yes again.
-You’ll then be asked if you want to “make system r/w,” which enables Android-x86 to read and write data to your hard drive.
+Step 9: A prompt asks if you want to “make system r/w,” which enables Android-x86 to read and write data to your hard drive.
 Select Yes.

-Step 6: Reboot your computer for the second time.
-Once installed, as with Phoenix OS, use the Google Play store to install Android apps as you wish.
+Step 10: Reboot your computer for the second time.
+Once installed, as with Phoenix OS, use the Google Play Store to install Android apps as you wish.

 Surface Duo and Microsoft’s Emulator

-In 2020 Microsoft unveiled details about its upcoming devices, the Surface Duo and the Surface Neo, slated to be released for the 2020 holidays.
-The Surface Duo, in particular, is worth noting for Android fans, because it’s designed to run Android as its native OS.
-Basically, this will give buyers a Microsoft-managed Android device with extra Windows compatibility, which could be exactly what a lot of people are looking for.
+In 2020 Microsoft unveiled details about the Surface Duo and the Surface Neo slated for the 2020 holidays.
+The Surface Duo, in particular, is worth noting for Android fans because it’s designed to run Android as its native OS.
+This will give buyers a Microsoft-managed Android device with extra Windows compatibility, which can be attractive to a lot of people.
 If you want a dedicated Microsoft Android device, just wait!